johnsondnz/hugo-blog/content/blog/ed-137-vhf-over-ip-bandwidth-requirements.md

 * IP Header = 20 octets.
 * UDP Header = 8 octets.
 * RTP Header = 16 octets.
-* ED-137 RTP Header Extension = 4.
+* ED-137 RTP Header Extension = 4 octets.

 ### Calculating packet overheads
 Each packet on our network will include two MPLS fields, one for transport the other for the VPN.
 In a igh number of cases one 802.1q field is also use.
 The total size of overhead is: